 From 2012-2014, Nathan Black was the John and Elaine French Environmental Fellow at Harvard University, supported by the Harvard University Center for the Environment and the Government Department within the Faculty of Arts and Sciences.
-Since August 2012, he has been working on two projects exploring how climate change might increase the risk of violent civil conflict in the developing world, and what governments might be able to do to manage these risks.
-The first project examines the response of the governments of Haiti, Mexico, and Uruguay to increased renewable resource scarcity -- of the kind we are likely to see in the future due to climate change -- and the differential effects of those responses on the likelihood of political violence in each state.
+He worked on two projects exploring how climate change might increase the risk of violent civil conflict in the developing world, and what governments might be able to do to manage these risks.
+The first project examined the response of the governments of Haiti, Mexico, and Uruguay to increased renewable resource scarcity -- of the kind we are likely to see in the future due to climate change -- and the differential effects of those responses on the likelihood of political violence in each state.
 The second project looked at the relationship between increased renewable resource scarcity, non-renewable resource dependence, and conflict risk.

 In June 2012, Nathan received his PhD in political science from MIT.
 His dissertation, now a book manuscript at the "revise and resubmit" stage at a major university press, introduced a novel explanation of why violent civil conflicts sometimes spread across borders.
 The dataset developed as part of this dissertation project has been published in the Journal of Peace Research; it was the third most-read article in the journal (among all articles published since 1964) during the month of November 2013, and was selected to the Editor's Choice Collection on "Civil Conflicts and UN Intervention."